aseyq/reciprocity_under_conflict/README.md

 Rscript si_moran.R
 ```

-## Just demo the code generating the plots in the paper with an example data
+### Just demo the code generating the plots in the paper with the example data in the repository

 1- Clone the repository
 ```